pszachew/SCZR-shapes-recognition/README.md

 cmake ..
 make
 ```
-Firstly you need to configure which color you want to track
+Firstly you need to configure which color you want to track:
-Because of that you need to run:
 ```
 ./configure
 ```